Log pressure and/or temperature data to your computer with FieldLab Desktop

 4. Select Data Logging from the main menu in FieldLab Desktop.

-5. Select one or more connected devices.
+5. Select one or more connected devices, then select Add to Log Session.

 In this example we are selecting one LC20 Temperature Gauge, and one LC20 Dual Sensor Field Gauge.
 We are selecting both the temperature and the pressure sensors for the LC20 dual sensor Field Gauge.